drericstrong/tinsul/README.md

 Current documentation can be found [here](https://tinsul.readthedocs.io/en/latest/).

 ## Examples
 The main function within TInsul is called "tinsul_sim".
-It requires only two inputs, although a number of other optional inputs can also be supplied. "temps" is a 12x3 matrix, with the rows being months of the year (starting with January), and the columns being the low, average, and high temperatures per month, respectively. "start_month" refers to the month at which to begin the simulation, with 1 being January, 2 being February, etc.
+It requires only one input (an array of temperatures), although a number of other optional inputs can also be supplied. "temps" is a 12x3 matrix, with the rows being months of the year (starting with January), and the columns being the low, average, and high temperatures per month, respectively.
+Alternatively, supplying "default" to the temps parameter will use the average monthly temperatures for Washington DC. "start_month" refers to the month at which to begin the simulation, with 1 being January, 2 being February, etc.

 For example: